-“Did you check him for hidden weapons?”
+“Did you check for hidden weapons before you brought him here?”
 Tau interjected.

-Omicron absentmindedly ran her fingers through her again, and Iota gave him a pointed glare.
+Omicron absentmindedly ran her fingers through her hair again, and Iota gave him a pointed glare.

 “W-Why…?
 Why’re you here?” the chained man at Iota’s feet stammered suddenly, staring at Tau wide-eyed.
 “Y-You’re the co—”

 Tau glanced down at the man.
 “You’re one of the mayor candidates the Romanos were looking at to replace the recently deceased Mayor Vargas.
 Depa Amaril.
 The candidate most likely to be selected.”
 He sank down into a crouch in front of the man and grimaced.
 “How much are they paying you?
 How many underhanded things did you have to do in order to get on that candidate list, huh?
 Do you feel even a little bit guilty, huh?”

 “What?”
 Tau scowled.
 “Can’t talk?
 What’s the issue?
 You morally reprehensible pig!”

 “Tau, you can reprimand him after we’ve gotten the information we need,” came a voice from the dark corner of the room.